wssimms/gssquared/README.md

 ## Build for Debug

+Debug enables a variety of assertions, turns off optimizations, and enables memory leak and buffer overrun checking.

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .
 make
 ```

 ## MacOS

+GSSquared will build on both Intel and Apple Silicon Macs.

 gs2 is currently built on a Mac using: